Alrighty! Who’s excited to talk user manuals?

 4. Instruct your users.

-Your user manual should do two things: define (see #3) and instruct.
+Your user manual should do two things: define and instruct.

 We all know the pain of reading a manual that’s lengthy, wordy, and smothered in text.
 Spare your colleagues.
-Bang out that first draft, and plan to re-write & trim.
+Bang out that first draft, and plan to spend lots of time trimming it down.

-Less is more when it comes to documentation.
-And it’s surprisingly difficult to put together documentation that is comprehensive and effective, while still being concise and to the point.
+Why?
+Because less is more.
+And it takes time to put together documentation that is comprehensive and effective, while still being concise.

 p.s.
-I am not saying to cut things out for the sake of brevity.
-I am saying that concise documentation is an art – one that doesn’t come out on the first try.
+I’m not saying to cut things out for the sake of brevity.
+I am saying that concise documentation is an art – one that doesn’t land on the first try.

 6. Make use of white space.

 Think of this in terms of UX (user experience).
-The same way you care about your database being user-friendly, you also want your manual to be usable.
-White space – the spacing between/around your text – helps.
+The same way you care about your database being user-friendly, you also want your manual to be easy to browse.

 7. Only use screenshots where you have to.